philipproplesch/Web.Optimization/README.md

 Web.Optimization
 ================

-Web.Optimization allow you to transform LESS and CoffeeScript files by making use of the upcoming bundling and minification feature.
+Web.Optimization allows you to transform LESS and CoffeeScript files by making use of the upcoming bundling and minification features.

 ##Installation